If you're interested in commodities, stocks, and financial markets and possess good communication skills, consider a career as a commodity trader.

 As the job offers flexibility to work independently, they can offer their services from any part of the state.

-Experience and the size of the brokerage firm where a trader works also determine Australia's overall financial broker salary.
+Apart from individual trading performance, experience, and expertise, the size of the brokerage firm also plays a significant role in determining Australia's overall financial broker salary.

 The commodities market has been there since time immemorial.
 From the continents to oceans, traders have transported commodities to nooks and corners of the planet.
 As the oldest market, commodities trade in large volumes daily.